Is Virtual Reality the Future or the Present?

 Can reality be virtual?
 How is this reality but virtual?
 Is this the new paradox of modern times?
 How can that reality be virtual, and that word virtually, what does it mean?
 Can we use the word imagination instead?

 Virtual reality or VR is the technological capability of a person to gain real, physical, experience in their head with the help of certain equipment.
 The very thought that we can learn something or be in a situation where we are not present really physically seems very powerful, and somehow incomprehensible.

 Meeting with virtual reality

 Until I personally encountered VR equipment and picked up that virtual experience, I couldn’t imagine anything like that.
 I was theoretically familiar, but when I entered the world and experienced VR in a practical example, I realized that a picture was worth over a thousand words.

-Experience gained while using Virtual Reality was also useful after downloading the piece.
+The experience gained while using Virtual Reality was useful even after removing the equipment.

 Virtual reality is actually designed to simulate relativity.
 You move, jump, kneel, grasp, do it all in the real world, in the room, while your mind is in an unfamiliar place for you, and where it performs certain tasks to get out of a given situation.